Or to purchase by phone, call Zerve at 888-217-2198 or 202-417-2055 (int'l)

 No. Passengers cannot bring outside beverages as we are operating a full bar inside the main cabin.
 We could lose our liquor license if outside alcohol was consumed on premise, so our crew will be checking for those items prior to boarding, if necessary.

 We operate a full bar accepting cash and credit cards.
-We may be running various specials at any time, and items on this list are subject to change.
-Typically, our beer, wine, and cocktails range from $5-$8.
+Our beer, wine, and cocktails range from $5-$8.
+We have a free water cooler for your convenience.

 No. We recommend that our guests eat lunch or dinner before or after the cruise.
 We do not have a galley (kitchen) on board, and we are not a dinner boat, but we do have pre-packaged snacks available for purchase.
 (Our options vary, but examples could be: chips, pretzels, popcorn, nuts, etc.)